Czech Republic Food Guide

 Becherovka

-A herbal liqueur with a distinctive flavor.
-It's often consumed as a digestif or mixed in cocktails.
+A herbal liqueur with a flavor all its own, drunk as a digestif or used in cocktails.

 Slivovice